HugoHugon-90/YFinanceExtractor/README.md

 Connect the output-averages from yfinance-averages-output to a board to see real-time evolution of the stock-price :) .

-connect the alarm messages from yfinance-deviation-alarm to an event-triggered service, which invents or uninvests on a particular entity :) .
+connect the alarm messages from yfinance-deviation-alarm to an event-triggered service, which invests or uninvests on a particular entity :) .

 Scaling and fault-tolerance at K8s, Kafka and Kafka-Streams level should be further studied.